nRF9160: LTE Sensor Gateway

-Verify that the sample was programmed successfully by connecting to the second serial port with a terminal emulator (for example, PuTTY) and checking the output.
+Verify that the programming was successful.
+Use a terminal emulator, like PuTTY, to connect to the second serial port and check the output.
 See How to connect with PuTTY for the required settings.

-After programming the board controller, you must program the LTE Sensor Gateway sample (which includes the nRF9160: Secure Partition Manager sample) to the main controller:
+After programming the board controller, you must program the main controller with the LTE Sensor Gateway sample.
+Program the main controller as follows:

-Build the LTE Sensor Gateway sample (this sample) for the nrf9160_pca10090ns board and program it.
+Build the LTE Sensor Gateway sample (this sample) for the nrf9160dk_nrf9160_ns build target and program the main controller with it.

-Verify that the sample was programmed successfully by connecting to the first serial port with a terminal emulator (for example, PuTTY) and checking the output.
+Verify that the programming was successful.
+To do so, use a terminal emulator, like PuTTY, to connect to the first serial port and check the output.
 See How to connect with PuTTY for the required settings.

-After programming the sample and all prerequisites to the board, test it by performing the following steps:
+After programming the main controller with the sample, test it by performing the following steps:

 Power on your Thingy:52 and observe that it starts blinking blue.

-Observe in the terminal window connected to the first serial port that the board starts up in the Secure Partition Manager and that the application starts.
-This is indicated by output similar to the following lines:
+Observe in the terminal window connected to the first serial port that the DK starts up.
+This is indicated by an output similar to the following line:

 Observe that LED 3 starts blinking as the connection to nRF Cloud is established.

-The first time you start the sample, pair the device to your account:
+The first time you start the sample the device will be paired to your account.

-Observe that LED 4 is turned on to indicate that the connection is established.
+Observe that LED 4 is turned on to indicate that the connection to nRF Cloud is established.

 Make sure that the Thingy:52 has established a connection to the application.
-This is indicated by it blinking green.
+This is indicated by its led blinking green.

-Flip the Thingy:52 (so that the USB port points upward) to trigger sending the sensor data to the nRF Cloud.
+Flip the Thingy:52, with the USB port pointing upward, to trigger the sending of the sensor data to nRF Cloud.

-Observe that the data is updated in nRF Cloud.
+Observe that the sensor data is received from the DK to the nRF Cloud.

 This sample uses the following nRF Connect SDK libraries: